 One day after my amazing Black woman hairstylist finished installing a beautiful faux locs crochet for me, she suggested I try a unique and popular online retailer specializing in crochet faux locs, and I was instantly hooked (pun intended).
 That retailer was none other than Boho Locs.
 I was quickly fan-girling over the variety of colors and color combinations they offered.
 The variety and quality Boho Locs offers isn't what you find through other online retailers or even in stores.

-The brand’s gorgeous bohemian locs are available in several styles that include: the Boho Short Bob, the Goddess, Xtra Goddess, Queen, Twists, Mermaid, Beach, Distressed, and Empress.
+The brand’s gorgeous bohemian locs are available in several styles that include the Boho Short Bob, the Goddess, Xtra Goddess, Queen, Twists, Mermaid, Beach, Distressed, and Empress.

 Upon first inspection, the hair is soft to the touch, has no chemical or factory smell, and has a texture reminiscent of real locs.
-It’s very natural looking despite the unique colors, and it offers buildable volume depending on if you want to use the entire pack or go for a more subtle look.
+It’s very natural-looking despite the unique colors, and it offers buildable volume depending on if you want to use the entire pack or go for a more subtle look.

 My Install Experience

 The website advertises that it takes less than two hours to install the hair, which seems doable, but it took my hairstylist a little longer than that to install.
-However, it’s important to remember that the time may vary depending on the person, stylist, hair, and other factors like most protective style installations.
+However, it’s important to remember that the time may vary depending on the person, stylist, hair, and other factors, just like most protective style installations.

 The installation experience was pretty typical.
-One bonus with this hair is that it is pre-looped for easy crochet installation.
+One bonus with this hair is that it's pre-looped for easy crochet installation.
 I got mine with individual locs around the perimeter to create a more natural look, but there are seemingly endless ways to install them.
 Pierre actually offers a tutorial on installing it on your own head on YouTube, which is a great resource.

 After my hair was installed, the fun began.
 As with most protective styles, I had a sigh of relief that I didn’t have to worry about doing late-night twist-outs on my natural hair.
 But, unlike with other protective styles, I couldn’t stop looking at the distinct colors in my locs.